-- A SARI patient is considered as vaccinated against influenza with a product-specific vaccine during the current season if he/she has received a vaccination with an influenza vaccine of a named product ≥14 days before symptom onset. - A SARI patient is considered as unvaccinated if he/she did not receive influenza vaccine with a named product in the current season of if he/she was vaccinated after onset of symptoms.
-(Anyone vaccinated <14 days before SARI symptom onset will be excluded from analysis.)

-Each study site/country to document COVID-19 and seasonal influenza vaccine products used.
+- A SARI patient is considered as vaccinated against influenza with a product-specific vaccine during the current season if they received a vaccination with an influenza vaccine of a named product ≥14 days before symptom onset. - A SARI patient is considered as unvaccinated if they did not receive influenza vaccine with a named product in the current season of if they were vaccinated after onset of symptoms.
+(Anyone vaccinated 1-13 days before SARI symptom onset will be excluded from analysis.) - Each study site/country to document COVID-19 and seasonal influenza vaccine products used.